PereiraHugo/Turtle/README.md

 # Turtle

-This app will draw following the pattern given.
-The user can run the app with random pattern.
+This app will draw following the given pattern.
+The user can run the app with random patterns.

 ## Getting Started